 - Royale Tea — A social tea served with champagne at the beginning.

 - High Tea — invites the idea of elegant splendidness.
 Initially an evening meal most often enjoyed around 6 pm.
 Meat, potatoes as well as tea was served at High Tea and it was adopted by all social groups.
 Families with servants took high tea at 6pm on Sundays in order to allow the maids and butlers time to go to church.
-30 plus were delighted to experience Tea in my humble, yet welcoming garden.
+30 plus guests were delighted to experience Tea in my humble, yet welcoming garden.
 It was an “Afternoon Tea” in San Nicolas de Ibarra, held on a perfect day just before the annual fair which celebrates Mexican artists across Jalisco.
 Young girls from the local orphanages squealed with excitement to participate as Hope bloomed for the days to come.
 We celebrated the arrival of Fall, our victories and one another.

 Feria Maestros del Arte (click pics)